 - 1. In order to facilitate coordination and minimize the overlap of responsibilities, the number of public funding providers was considerably reduced (from 22 to 11). - 2.
-The institutional funding, which is intended to foster the development of research organisations, was no longer allocated on the basis of assessment of general large research projects (known as "research plans") but either on the basis of a comprehensive evaluation of the results produced by research organisations or based on an evaluation carried out by the public funding provider (the Academy of Sciences of the Czech Republic). - 3.
-A significant portion of the responsibility for the specific-purpose funding for R&D was transferred from ministries and government offices to agencies: the Czech Science Foundation (GA CR) and the Technology Agency of the Czech Republic (TA CR); the latter was established by an amendment to Act No. 130/2002 Sb. - 4.
+The institutional funding, which is intended to foster the development of research organisations, was no longer allocated on the basis of assessment of general large research projects (known as "research plans") but either on the basis of a comprehensive evaluation of the results produced by research organisations or based on an evaluation carried out by the public funding provider (the Academy of Sciences of the Czech Republic). - A significant portion of the responsibility for the specific-purpose funding for R&D was transferred from ministries and government offices to agencies: the Czech Science Foundation (GA CR) and the Technology Agency of the Czech Republic (TA CR); the latter was established by an amendment to Act No. 130/2002 Sb. - 4.
 However, the ministries retained responsibilities for supporting four cross-sectoral and three sectoral areas. - Each of the four cross-sectoral areas is supported in its entirety: International Collaboration in R&D (Ministry of Education), Security R&D (Ministry of the Interior), Applied R&D of National and Cultural Identity (Ministry of Culture), Support of Large R&D Infrastructures (Ministry of Education). - 6.
 The specifics of three sectoral areas made it impossible for the TA CR to provide effective support, in contrast to other sectoral R&D fields.
 These areas were therefore supported through competent ministries: Applied Agricultural R&D (Ministry of Agriculture), Applied Defence R&D (Ministry of Defence), and Applied Healthcare R&D (Ministry of Health). - 7.
 Conditions and rules have been defined for establishing centres of excellence and for creating large infrastructures for R&D. - 8.
-Principles were set out for RDI funding provided from the EU funds until 2013 (or 2015) under the following operational programmes: Research and Development for Innovation
+Aid rules have been determined and aid was provided for RDI from EU funds through operational programmes between 2013 and 2015.
+Research and Development for

-(RDIOP), Entrepreneurship and Innovation (EIOP), Education for Competitiveness (ECOP), Prague - Competitiveness, and Prague - Adaptability.
+Innovation (RDIOP), Entrepreneurship and Innovation (EIOP), Education for Competitiveness (ECOP), Prague - Competitiveness, Prague - Adaptability.